jorgegabrielvm/Python/README.md

 # Python

-Python projects for Data Analysis and general
+Python projects for AI and Data Analysis in general

 Each folder contains a Python project